swiftlang/swift-evolution/proposals/NNNN-observability.md

 }
 ```

-When a property does not have a default value that corresponding argument in the initializer does not have a default value.
+When a property does not have a default value, that corresponding argument in the initializer does not have a default value.
 This means that the following example has a macro synthesized initializer of `init(a: Int, b: Int = 3)`.

 ```swift
 @Observable final class InitializationSample {